BasicWolf/archived-kaylee/doc/src/communication.rst

 How would one solve a similar problem with Kaylee?
 Kaylee has an efficient and simple
-:class:`Session data managers <kaylee.session.SessionDataManager>`
+:class:`Session data managers <kaylee.SessionDataManager>`
-mechanism to keep Kaylee <-> Node session data between getting a task and accepting a result requests.
+mechanism to keep Kaylee server <-> node session data between getting a task and accepting a result requests.
 In case of solving the `reCAPTCHA` issue, the artificial word should be stored as a session variable.